inference-labs-inc/dsperse/docs/arc42.md

-# Kubz: Distributed zkML Architecture Document
+# Dsperse: Distributed zkML Architecture Document

-This document outlines the high-level architecture for the "kubz" project—a toolkit for slicing, analyzing, and running neural network models.
+This document outlines the high-level architecture for the "dsperse" project—a toolkit for slicing, analyzing, and running neural network models.
 It supports ONNX models, allowing users to break down complex models into smaller segments for detailed analysis, optimization, and verification.
 The project includes capabilities for distributed zkML proof computation, which splits machine learning models into manageable segments to reduce compute and RAM constraints.

 ---

 ## 1. Introduction and Goals

 - **Purpose:**
-  The kubz project provides a toolkit for slicing, analyzing, and running neural network models.
+  The dsperse project provides a toolkit for slicing, analyzing, and running neural network models.
 It introduces methods for model segmentation and distributed computation, including zkML proofs, enabling more granular control over compute, RAM usage, and overall efficiency.

 - **Scope:**
   - Support for ONNX models for slicing and analysis